-- 4.1 We propose reducing dietary salt intake to a maximum of 6g/day and 5g/day by 2025. - 4.2 We propose not using salt substitutes in place of dietary salt reduction.
+- 4.1 We propose reducing dietary salt intake to a maximum of 6g/day. - 4.2 We propose not using salt substitutes in place of dietary salt reduction.

 BP targets for individuals with pre-existing CKD

 NICE guideline NG136 specifically excludes patients with CKD and readers are instead referred back to the 2014 NICE recommendations4 for general CKD management.
 This 2014 guideline offers two recommendations regarding BP control, namely: